Supply Chain Management

 • Money flow

-6. After discussing the types of flow, next comes to the components or elements that complete this flow.
+6. After discussing the types of flow, next comes the components or elements that complete this flow.

 • Transportation